 If you struggle with OCD and PTSD concurrently, the good news for you is that these conditions can be effectively treated at the same time.
 In fact, the treatment approaches for the two are remarkably similar.
 Whereas ERP is the treatment of choice for OCD, one of the most effective treatments available for PTSD is prolonged exposure (PE), which helps someone move past their trauma by stopping the ongoing avoidance of thinking about the trauma and visiting trauma reminders.
 PE and ERP share a core principle of confronting what distresses us and not using any avoidance behaviors as “quick fixes” to relieve our anxiety at the moment.
 Although there can be some challenges that come with trying to do these two treatments simultaneously, there is emerging evidence that this combined approach (ERP + PE) can have major benefits (Pinciotti et al., 2022).

-If you are struggling with OCD and you’ve experienced some past trauma, NOCD can help.
+If you are struggling with OCD and you’ve experienced some past trauma or are currently struggling with PTSD at the same time, NOCD can help.
 Please schedule a free 15-minute call with a member of our team to help get you started.
-We have many experienced therapists that know how to help individuals who have a history of trauma in the development of their OCD.
+We have many experienced therapists that know how to help individuals who have a history of trauma in the development of their OCD, and many also specialize in treating co-occurring PTSD.
 We look forward to working with you!